 I love KL because their food is SO GOOD

 We spent five nights in Kuala Lumpur, which is overkill for some as most people told me to stay for only two nights.
-But since we are slow traveling, we wanted to take our time.
+But since we are slow travelling, we wanted to take our time.
 And Malaysia is foodie heaven, so we were quite content with eating and wandering the city.
 My friend recommended that we visit Langkawi since there’s a lot to do there but we never quite made it to the island.

 Running errands in Kuala Lumpur